-Gavagai at Karolinska
+Gavagai on AI in Healthcare at Karolinska

-Microsoft, Xerox, HP, SAS Institute, Gavagai and Karolinska University Hospital presenting at this seminar on AI in Healtcare, organized by Karolinska Center for Innovation.
+IBM, Microsoft, Xerox, HP, SAS Institute, Gavagai and Karolinska University Hospital presenting at this seminar on AI in Healtcare, organized by Karolinska Center for Innovation.
 Focus of this event: Natural Language Processing.
 Machines that read, interpret and draw conclusions from vast amounts of natural language text, the benefits in healthcare, clinical insights et cetera.

 Gavagai talks automation in Finance Industry at Middle East Investment Summit